Qila Raipur Sports Festival: Other rural sports in Punjab with cultural and social importance

 Now sports meets are held almost in every significant village in Punjab.

 Following the Qila Raipur Rural Sports meet the Kalgidhar Tournament of Kamalpur has also completed half-a-century.
 Dhudike's Lala Lajpat Rai Memorial Sports Fair has completed three decades.
 Gujarwal, Mullanpur, Sahnewal, Ghungali Rajputtana Hambla., Dhamto are flourishing.
 The -small sports meets of Lalto Kalan, Dhurkot, Rauni, Dyalpur, Rurka Kalan, Bhinder Kalan, Duare-ana are gaining stature day by day.

 Three types of competitions are held during rural meets, Purely rural games : Kabaddi, Wrestling, Weight-lifting etc. Modern sports like athletics, hockey, football, volleyball, cycling, handball etc. Performing sports like acrobatics, twisting an iron-rod by placing it on Adam's apple, passing tractor over the rib-ease, cracking a big stone by placing it on the chest etc. Now another colour is also being added to these sports fairs.
 They have got intermixed with folk singing when sun sets after the days sports competitions the notes of music begin to emanate and singing continues, sometimes, late in the night.
 Music contest that was held between Karamjit Dhuri and Jagmohan Kaur at Qila Raipur is still fondly remembered.
 At the Gujarwal Meet the singing of Parminder Sandhu, Hans Raj Hans and Surinder Chhinda and at fairs of Majha region the notes o Toombi (one-stringed instrument) of Amarjit remain fixed in the minds of the people.

 Villagers are not just fond of their own competitions they also like to size-up the skill and power of their animals like bulls, horses, dogs on the sports ground.
 Bullockcart racing has become a passion in Punjab.
 Because of a ban on hunting, hound-races are held in Punjab by dangling a bait of fake hare before them.
 At places cock-fights are also held and pigeon fights are contested.
 In some parts of Punjab people indulge in fighting a bull by barehands.

 Rural Sports are a personification of the virility of Punjab.

 Other games

-Tirinjen
+Tirinjen (ਤ੍ਰਿੰਞਣ)

 One of the popular organized forms of work and entertainment for young girls is Tirinjen – where the girls spin and sing.
 Tirinjen is a kind of social club, which can be organized in any home, where place for spinning wheels and the girls is available for a day/night.
 The girls would sing and dance, would express their sorrow and happiness, pangs of separation and joy of meeting.
 The spinning wheel plays a significant role in the life of the women, as a companion, counselor in distress, friend and guide.
 An example of a song sung by a married girl during Tirinjen: